DoraemonYu/MicroDBHelper/index.md

 ## Language
-This library was written with Simplified Chinese code comments as first, so in the source code, you will see there are two language( English and Simplified Chinese ) of xml summary comments for all PUBLIC interface.
+This library was written with Simplified Chinese code comments as first.
+Therefore in the source code, you will see there are two language( English and Simplified Chinese ) of xml summary comments for all PUBLIC interface.

 For build and output expectant language version, you can just change the context in **Directory.Build.props** file:
 ![snapshot](language_snapshot_01.png)